hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 **8 August 2024**

-- Add details of affected tax years to API roadmap
+- Add details of affected tax years to APIs roadmap
 - Update Sandbox deployment date for 'Multiple agents' to October 2024

 **5 August 2024**